PrestaShop/docs/src/content/1.7/development/architecture/understanding-src-folder.md

 You should create file here only if you have an hard bound with legacy framework when migrating to Symfony, and you can't refactor it easily.
 For instance, take a look at `PhpParameters` class in "Configuration": this class doesn't rely on
 Context or specific constants but on the configuration files of PrestaShop legacy framework.
-As theses files are shared by both front and back, we couldn't manage to refactor it and remove it now.
+As these files are shared by both front and back, we couldn't manage to refactor it and remove it now.

 ## PrestaShopBundle